What Is Continuous Integration Software and How Does It Work?

 Branching Strategy and Merge Automation

-A CI tool should support Git branching models, automatic merge validation, and conflict resolution, helping teams effectively manage complex codebases.
+A CI tool should support Git branching models, automatic merge validation, and conflict resolution.
+This helps teams effectively manage complex codebases.

 Advanced Features